 We live in a culture that is obsessed with youth and beauty.
 So, it’s no wonder that so many people feel pressured to look young and attractive for as long as possible.
 Feminist author Caitlin Moran asks, “Would women fret themselves half to death over how they look or who fancies them if this wasn’t the main thing we’re still judged on?”

-What are your chances of getting married over the age of 40 or 45?
+What are your married over 40?
 You may be surprised to find out that it’s not as bad as you may fear.

 A lot of women are convinced that finding love becomes virtually impossible after a certain age.
-An absurd Newsweek article from 1986 falsely claimed that a woman over 40 had a better chance of being killed by a terrorist than ever getting married.
+An absurd Newsweek article from 1986 falsely claimed that a woman married in your 40s had a better of being killed by a terrorist than ever married.
 Although this claim was debunked, Rosie O’Donnell’s character explains its influence perfectly in the movie Sleepless in Seattle, “But it feels true.”
 When something feels true, even if it’s not, it can nag at us and make us worry.

-The reality however is that everyone has a different timeline for getting married.
+The reality however is that everyone has a different timeline chances of getting married after 40.
 There is a lot of research to reassure you.

 Research from Pew says that the number of adults in the U.S. who are 18 and over and never married is increasing.
 In 2019, Pew Research looked at the census data and reported that about 38% of adults ages 25-54 were neither married nor living with a partner.
 Of those who are single, divorced, separated, and widowed, the largest group is those who never married, over 60% of all single people.